jkozlowski/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 I used the pandas library to calculate summary statistics of the traffic signs data set:

-* The size of training set is ?
+* The size of training set is 34799
-* The size of the validation set is ?
+* The size of the validation set is 4410
-* The size of test set is ?
+* The size of test set is 12630
-* The shape of a traffic sign image is ?
+* The shape of a traffic sign image is (32, 32)
-* The number of unique classes/labels in the data set is ?
+* The number of unique classes/labels in the data set is 43

 ####2.
 Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...

-![alt text][image1]
+I include histogram distributions of number of examples per class.
+It is clearly evident that the distributions are not equal, which could mean that the network will be better at recognising certain classes compared to others.

+[train_examples_hist]: ./images/train_examples_distribution.png "Train examples distribution"

+[valid_examples_hist]: ./images/valid_examples_distribution.png "Validation examples distribution"

+[test_examples_hist]: ./images/test_examples_distribution.png "Test examples distribution"

 ###Design and Test a Model Architecture